SalemHarrache/ricm4-Easy-Elua/README.rst

     &, dec: 38, hex: 26, oct: 46, bin: 100110
     ', dec: 39, hex: 27, oct: 47, bin: 100111

-Pour quitter screen, faites CTRL+A puis K
+To exit screen, press CTRL+A then K

-Remarque : Il serait possible normalement de sauvegarder le script directement sur la carte en spécifiant à recv le chemin, mais pour l'instant ce n'est pas supporté pour la STM32F4-DISCOVERY.
+Note: It is usually possible to save the script directly into the card by specifying to recv the path, but for now it is not supported for the STM32F4-DISCOVERY.